 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

 Distributed throughout the northeast Atlantic, pollack is a warm, temperate species belonging to the cod family.
 It is mostly found close to the shore with a preference for wrecks and rocky bottom.
 It usually occurs at 40-100 m depth but is found down to 200m.Growth is rapid, approaching 10 cms per year.
 It migrates into deeper water as it grows.
 Maturity occurs at approximately 3 years.
 It spawns between January and April.
 Young of the first year are particularly common close inshore and may therefore be protected from fisheries in the early life stages.
 This species can reach a length of 120-130cm.
 A maximum size of 130 cm, a maximum weight of 18 kg and a maximum age of 15 years are reported.
 Pollack are moderately vulnerable to fishing 59% (Chueng et al 2005), althoght their resilience is Medium (fishbase).

 Pollack are a difficult species to survey as they live near reefs and wrecks and are thus not easily surveyed using typical trawl methods the information fisheries scientists have is limited.
-A limited model called Depletion Corrected Average Catch modelling which uses landings data shows that stocks in area VII have declined over the past 3 decades but landings have roughly stayed the stayed the same for last 20 years (project inshore).MMO landings data shows that catches landed to Cornish ports have remained constant at around 1000 tonnes per year with a slight down turn in the past 2 years (2019 669 tonnes were landed to Cornish ports).
+A limited model called Depletion Corrected Average Catch modelling which uses landings data shows that stocks in area VII have declined over the past 3 decades but landings have roughly stayed the stayed the same for last 20 years (project inshore).MMO landings data shows that catches landed to Cornish ports have remained fairly constant, fluctuating at around 1000 tonnes per year with a slight down turn in the past 2 years (2019 669 tonnes were landed to Cornish ports).
 Recreational landings of pollack are un recorded but are thought to be large (up to 3000 tonnes in area 7)